Larne confirm Herron exit after pro-IRA image

 It added: "We will continue to be unwavering in our work to make Inver Park a place for all and will not allow this to be undermined in any way, shape or form."

-Larne suspended Herron with immediate effect last week after images of him at a concert wearing the t-shirt appeared on social media.
+Larne suspended Herron with immediate effect last week after images of him at a concert wearing the T-shirt appeared on social media.

 BBC Sport understands that Herron was also handed a 10-match suspension by the Irish Football Association (IFA) for bringing the game into disrepute with the governing body also imposing a £500 fine on the Inver Park club.